YeslieSnayder/CandyDeliveryApp/README.md

 They are located in the [tests](https://github.com/YeslieSnayder/CandyDeliveryApp/tree/master/tests) directory.
 Before testing, it is **recommended** to make a backup of the database, and after it, drop the tables: `couriers` and `orders`.

-To run the test you should launch the REST API service and launch test files one by one.
+To run the test you should launch the REST API service and launch test files one by one in PyCharm by pressing the button `Run all requests in file`.

+To be sure in correctness of tests, please drop the tables `couriers` and `rooms` after each test file.

 ## Libraries